lehtisa/tuni_meep_doc/docs/source/waveguides.rst

 Creating a waveguide shape in GDSII format with Python
 ------------------------------------------------------
 Let us begin with defining the desired waveguide shape to a GDSII file.
 In the first demo, we defined the waveguide geometry within Meep, but that is not always viable, especially with more complex geometries.
 GDSII is a standard format which is very widely used to define integrated circuit layouts.
 Hence, there are multiple tools you can use to create the desired shape in this format.
 For example, a nice way to create these files is a Python library called `gdspy <https://gdspy.readthedocs.io/en/stable/>`_.
 A good open-source software for inspecting GDSII files is for example `KLayout <https://www.klayout.de>`_.
+The code is available on `GitHub <https://github.com/lehtisa/tuni_meep_doc/tree/main/demo_codes/circ_waveguide_part_A>`_

 .. note::
    There are also other possibilities to create these kinds of files, for example if you are familiar with AutoCAD, you could save your 2D design as a dxf and convert it to GDSII (for example with Klayout).
 You should also see another Python library, `GDSFactory <https://gdsfactory.github.io/gdsfactory/index.html>`_.